RPAS Training Programs

 · Conduct radio operations on frequencies designated for Aeronautical applications in Canada.

-Upon successful completion, students will be able to confidently challenge the online Transport Canada Certification Exam.
+Upon successful completion, students will be able to challenge the online Transport Canada Certification Exam confidently.

 Also, the students will receive their Innovation, Science, and Economic Development Canada Restricted Radio Operator Certificate with an Aeronautical qualification (ROC-A).